Sustainable Living Elements

 Greenhouse Gas Emissions Per Household

-Our goals at Hillside are to enable access to an affordable lifestyle that fosters community, education, and most importantly eliminates the three largest contributors of CO2 emissions; food, housing, and transportation.
+Our goals at Hillside are to enable access to an affordable lifestyle that fosters community, education, and, most importantly, eliminates the three largest contributors of CO2 emissions: food, housing, and transportation.
 Collectively, these components create 79% of the greenhouse gas emission per household.

 Large-scale industrial agriculture requires the use of harmful pesticides, fertilizers, antibiotics, and fossil fuels to keep up with demand.
 These systems externalize poor nutrition, dangerous air quality, water pollution, and greenhouse gas emissions, harming not only the earth and people today, but putting our collective future at risk.

-Innovating small scale agriculture is an essential step in shifting the future of climate and public health.
+Implementing small scale agriculture is an essential step in shifting the future of climate and public health.
 This model of farming changes a community for the better by increasing food security, creating viable jobs, and connecting people with their food.

 According to the EPA, the leading cause of Greenhouse Gas Emissions is transportation.
 Hillside is working to innovate transportation by offering residents access to shared electric vehicles and alternative transportation methods.

 The design concepts of Hillside’s 48 units demonstrate the collaboration between sustainability, energy conservation, fostering community, and ecological resilience.
-All of its components- housing, electric transportation, farming, community amenities, and residential suites- are powered by 400kW of solar.
+All of its components - housing, electric transportation, farming, community amenities, and residential suites - are powered by 400kW of solar.
 Through extremely intentional building design, material selection, construction practices, and operation, Hillside qualifies for the highest level of LEED, LEED Platinum.
 By executing this building design to eliminate the need for traditional heating and cooling systems, Hillside also qualifies to be certified as Passive House.

 Green Living Elements